puppetlabs-toy-chest/puppet-quest-guide/quests/power_of_puppet.md

 Puppet master.
 The Puppet master parses all the classes applied to that node, builds the catalog to describe how the node is supposed to be configured, and returns this catalog to the node's Puppet agent.
-The agent then applies any changes necessary to bring the node into the line with the state described by the catalog.
+The agent then applies any changes necessary to bring the node in line with the state described by the catalog.

 <div class = "lvm-task-number"><p>Task 4:</p></div>